Maher: Ginsburg's Death Is Why Trump Shouldn't Be President

 “And it’s just so much closer to the election.
 I think Scalia died in February,” Maher added.
 “This is right before an election.”

 “This is like literally the worst case scenario,” Miller replied.
-The panel then talked about who RGB’s replacement might be, with Miller joking that it would be conservative actor Scott Baio, before mentioning conservative judge Amy Coney Barrett, he likened to “a Laura Ingraham if you were a judge.”
+The panel then talked about who RGB’s replacement might be, with Miller joking that it would be conservative actor Scott Baio, before mentioning conservative judge Amy Coney Barrett, who he likened to “a Laura Ingraham, if you were a judge.”

 Also Read: Ruth Bader Ginsburg Mourned by a Nation Expressing Grief, Panic: 'Our Hearts Ache'

-Maher then briefly paused to note that we thinks RBG “was just awesome: before pivoting back to more granular issues of politics and power.
+Maher then briefly paused to note that he thinks RBG “was just awesome” before pivoting back to more granular issues of politics and power.
 “I’ve said it before on this show: power begets power.
 This is why you cannot let a guy like Trump become president.
 Because it’s not just about the presidency.”

-“70,000 votes,” Miller said, referring to the number of votes that put Trump ahead in three key swing states in 2016, allowing him to win the electoral college and become president despite losing the actual popular by nearly 3 million votes.
+“70,000 votes,” Miller said, referring to the number of votes that put Trump ahead in three key swing states in 2016, which allowed him to win the electoral college and become president despite losing the actual popular vote by nearly 3 million.

 “We’re gonna move on.
 We’re gonna get over it,” Maher interjected.
 “And hopefully we’re gonna be OK.”